A Brief History of King Solomon’s Lodge No. 7 & Masonic Temple

 The first Charter was issued to King Solomon’s Lodge No. 7 A.F. & A.M. by the Provincial Grand Lodge of Boston on July 17, 1765.
 When the Grand Lodge of Connecticut was formed, King Solomon’s Lodge was granted its State Charter on October 6, 1790.

 The first meeting of the Lodge was held at the home of Peter Gilchrist in Woodbury on December 27, 1765.
-Subsequent meetings were held in the homes of various Lodge members, as well as at Kelley Tavern, which is now the Curtis House Inn in Woodbury.
+Subsequent meetings were held in the homes of various Lodge members, as well as at Kelley Tavern, which is now the 1754 House in Woodbury.

 Three months after the original Charter of King Solomon’s Lodge was signed, the first Continental Congress was held and, in 1775, the War of Independence began.
 Many Lodge members served in the patriot army and the “name of no Tory disgraces the pages of our Ancient Lodge,” according to Worshipful Brother William Cothren, the historian of Ancient Woodbury.